Creative life activation

 When clients experience the joy of being in creative flow.
 And when they start bringing a project through from a dream, into existence.

-When I found my way back to the ukulele, things started making sense at last.
+When I finally found my way back to the ukulele, things started making sense at last.

-I think some exploring is part of the midlife transition process.
+I think exploring is part of our human life journey.

-But I don’t think everyone should have to spend quite as long as I did on unmapped roads, before my talents started blooming.
+But I don’t think everyone should have to spend quite as long as I did on unmapped roads, before I reached a place where I could use my own unique talents.

 Is this you?
 Click here to read more.